TsarIvanTheTerrible/tsarivantheterrible.github.io/README.md

 I am a final-year student at **Singapore Management University (SMU)**, studying the intersection of **Computer Science, Law, and Political Science**.

 ### 🔭 Mission
-My goal for the next decade is to bridge potential gaps between **Technical AI Safety** and **AI Governance**.
-I believe effective regulation requires a deep technical understanding of model failure modes, and effective technical safety requires robust yet palatable international frameworks.

-# Hi there, I'm Vaishnavi Singh 👋

-### 🇸🇬 Context
-I am a final-year student at **Singapore Management University (SMU)**, sitting at the intersection of **Computer Science, Law, and Political Science**.

-### 🔭 Mission
-My goal for the next decade is to bridge the gap between **Technical AI Safety** and **AI Governance**.
-I believe effective regulation requires a deep technical understanding of model failure modes, and effective technical safety requires robust international coordination frameworks.

-### 🧠 Research Focus Areas

-# Hi there, I'm Vaishnavi Singh 👋

-### 🇸🇬 Context
-I am a final-year student at **Singapore Management University (SMU)**, sitting at the intersection of **Computer Science, Law, and Political Science**.

-### 🔭 Mission
 My goal for the next decade is to bridge the gap between **Technical AI Safety** and **AI Governance**.
 I believe effective regulation requires a deep technical understanding of model failure modes, and effective technical safety requires robust international coordination frameworks.

 ### 🧠 Research Focus Areas